-Poomaram movie, directed by Abrid Shine, is all about the MG University Youth Festival (read just the competition between two popular colleges — St Teresa’s (STC) and Maharaja’s in Ernakulam — though there are over 300 other colleges participating in the fest to win the overall championship).
+Poomaram movie, directed by Abrid Shine, is all about the MG University Youth Festival.
+(But showing just the competition between two popular colleges — St Teresa’s (STC) and Maharaja’s in Ernakulam — though there are over 300 other colleges participating in the fest).

 Being an ex-Teresian, I could easily connect to the storyline of Kalidas Jayaram-starrer.
 It took me back to my good old college days in Ernakulam where I studied for three years.
 The movie definitely gives a nostalgic feel for all students, alumnae or alumni of STC or Maharaja’s colleges.
 However, looks like Poomaram is an enjoyable flick for others as well.
 My husband, who has no connection with this fest or its background, too enjoyed watching the film.